-We support land and offshore operations for all the major oil and gas producing regions around the world through our network of locations.
-Our key markets, beyond North America, include South America, the North Sea, the Middle East, Asia Pacific, portions of the former Soviet Union and Africa.
+We support land and offshore operations for the major oil and gas producing regions around the world through our network of locations.
+Our key markets, beyond North America, include South America, Europe, the Middle East, Asia Pacific, Central Asia and West and North Africa.
 Products sold through our locations support greenfield expansion upstream capital projects, midstream infrastructure and transmission and MRO consumables used in day-to-day production.
-We provide downstream energy and industrial products for petroleum refining, chemical processing, liquefied natural gas terminals, power generation utilities operations and customer on-site locations.
+We provide downstream energy and industrial products for petroleum refining, chemical processing, liquefied natural gas ("LNG") terminals, power generation utilities and customer on-site locations.

-We stock or sell approximately 300,000 stock keeping units through our branch network.
 Our supplier network consists of thousands of vendors in approximately 40 countries.
 From our operations in approximately 20 countries we sell to customers operating in approximately 80 countries.
 The supplies and equipment stocked by each of our branches are customized to meet varied and changing local customer demands.
 The breadth and scale of our offering enhances our value proposition to our customers, suppliers and shareholders.